ballerina-attic/ballerina-honeycomb/README.md

 ```

-Lets look into the implementation of the client implementation.
+Lets look at the client implementation.

 ##### client_main.bal